 She also gets to make some badly designed parachutes because that’s the type of irrepressibly (if misplaced) confident type of a flamingo she is!

-The mysterious case of the elephant that forgot has been written by Cath Hassell and is being illustrated by Jon Evans.
+The mysterious case of the elephant that forgot has been written by Cath Hassell and illustrated by Jon Evans.
 To ensure the book gets its facts right, we obviously needed the input of some engineers, and are really pleased that Pip Jefferis, a civil engineer and Sarah Bell, an environmental engineer, provided us with that feedback.